 QI Projects

-Each of the six domains serve as a vital role in the overall quality of care.
+Each of the six domains serves a vital role in the overall quality of care.
 Safety refers to prevention of injury or death.
-Effectiveness measure how well a treatment or procedure works in achieving its intended purpose.
-Efficiency determines how well a resource is being used, or how quickly something is performed.
+Effectiveness measures how well a treatment or procedure works in achieving its intended purpose.
+Efficiency determines how well a resource is being used or how quickly something is performed.
 Equity ensures that everyone has an equal chance of getting the best possible care.
-Patient-centeredness considered the needs and preferences of each patient on and individual basis.
+Patient-centered care considers the needs and preferences of each patient on an individual basis.

-Understanding each area and its importance, healthcare providers can improve the quality of the care they provide to their patients.
-Educating our medical students, residents, fellows, faculty, and staff on these domains, we can place effort to improve areas in all aspects of our organization.
+An understanding of each area and its importance enables health care providers to improve the quality of the care to their patients.
+Educating medical students, residents, fellows, faculty, and staff on these domains places emphasis and effort behind improvement in all aspects of an organization.

-Below are some examples of Quality Improvement initiatives performed here in the Department of Pediatrics in each area of the six domains of healthcare quality.
+Here are some examples of Department of Pediatrics QI initiatives from each of the six domains of health care quality.

 • Reducing infections